robotlolita/robotlolita.github.io/_posts/2014-04-01-types-might-not-matter.md

 the one and only true way.
 Yes, I'm talking about the idolisation of static typing.

-I, too, was one of the people in the cult of Martin-Löf.
+I, too, was one of the people in the cult of Martin-Lof.
 One of the proponents of static typing above all.
 But not anymore.
 After watching so many talks by Gilad Bracha, such as
 [Deconstructing Functional Programming](http://www.infoq.com/presentations/functional-pros-cons),